Shazam2morrow/hacktips/Web/race-condition/race-condition.md

     # invoke engine.openGate() to send all requests in the given gate simultaneously
     engine.openGate('1')

 def handleResponse(req, interesting):
     table.add(req)
 ```

-Please, consider the following things before running the script above:
+Consider the following things before running the script above:

-1. Note that this attack will work only if the target supports `HTTP/2`.

-2. Note that the candidate passwords are taken from the clipboard by referencing `wordlists.clipboard`, so make sure you copied the list of candidate passwords to a clipboard before running the script.
+1. Note that the candidate passwords are taken from the clipboard by referencing `wordlists.clipboard`, so make sure you copied the list of candidate passwords to a clipboard before running the script.

-3. Note that the value of the password parameter is automatically marked as a payload position with the `%s` placeholder, so make sure that the placeholder is presented in the request editor.
+2. Note that the value of the password parameter is automatically marked as a payload position with the `%s` placeholder, so make sure that the placeholder is presented in the request editor window.

+#### Multi-endpoint race conditions

+Multi-endpoint race conditions are those that involve sending requests to multiple endpoints at the same time.

+Perhaps the most intuitive form of these race conditions are those that involve sending requests to multiple endpoints at the same time.
+Think about the classic logic flaw in online stores where you add an item to your basket or cart, pay for it, then add more items to the cart before force-browsing to the order confirmation page.

+A variation of this vulnerability can occur when payment validation and order confirmation are performed during the processing of a single request.
+In this case, you can potentially add more items to your basket during the race window between when the payment is validated and when the order is finally confirmed.

 #### Single-endpoint race conditions

+Sending parallel requests with different values to a single endpoint can sometimes trigger powerful race conditions.

 If you have an application where users are invited over email and some user has a pending invite to be an administrator for the site, but they have not yet created an account.
 Therefore, any user who successfully claims this address will automatically inherit admin privileges.